Spanish Americans: Culture

 Many Spanish Americans still retain aspects of their culture.
 This includes Spanish food, drink, art, annual fiestas.
 Spaniards have contributed to a vast number of areas in the United States of America.
 The influence of Spanish cuisine is seen in the cuisine of the United States throughout the country.
+Flamenco is popular in New Mexico.

 Cuisine

-In the early 20th century, Prudencio Unanue Ortiz and his wife Carolina established Goya Foods, the largest Hispanic-owned food company in the United States.
+In the early 20th century, Prudencio Unanue Ortiz and his wife Carolina, both Puerto Ricans born in Spain, established Goya Foods, the largest Hispanic-owned food company in the United States.

+The colonial era left a lasting Spanish impact on California, Louisiana, Florida, and the Southwestern states, but modern immigration to the United States has been much more geographically varied.
+Large groups of Spaniards settled in New York, the busiest immigration port on the Atlantic Coast today, and this city remains the main hub for importing Spanish food products, largely due to the rising popularity of Spanish-themed restaurants and chefs incorporating ingredients like chorizo, jamón, olives, marcona almonds, and anchovies.
+In the early 1900s, Andalusians from southern Spain moved to Hawaii to work on sugar and fruit plantations, but many later returned to mainland California, especially the San Francisco area, which already had a significant Spanish population from the Basque region.